Watkins Glen Bridge #14264

 Visitors hike a narrow yet reliable mile-long trail cut into the rock faces with the water running just feet away.
 This New York state park in the central Finger Lakes region is internationally known and summer crowds can be large.
 You can often hear several languages being spoken by people passing by.
 They’ve all come to see this wondrous slice of nature in Watkins Glen, one of the most scenic and unique places in the eastern US.

 On this trip, I started onto the trail very early in order to photograph with minimal tourists on the narrow path.
 The tour buses begin arriving early here.
 Not long into the morning, I still had to ask my companion to momentarily hold them back to get this clear shot of one of the iconic rock bridges arching over a large flowing waterfall.

-Of course, native Americans woodland Indians were the first to visit and explore the gorge and flowing water here.
-Although there were rudimentary trails from very early on, the current highly developed trail and bridges through Watkins Glen were built by the CCC back in the 1930’s.
-As a tribute to those men, here we are still enjoying these hand-built trails nearly 100 years later!
+Of course, native American woodland Indians were the first to visit and explore the gorge and flowing water here.
+Although there were rudimentary trails from very early on, the current highly developed trail and bridges through Watkins Glen were built by the CCC back in the 1930s.
+As a clear tribute to those men, here we are still enjoying these hand-built trails nearly 100 years later!

 For more information see the New York State Parks website.
 There is much more scenery around this park in the scenic Finger Lakes region of New York, so plan to stay and explore especially if you enjoy wineries, large lakes, and scenic landscapes.

-Location: Watkins Glen State Park, Schuyler County, Watkins Glen, New York.
-Picture and text ©Andrew N Dierks
+Location: Watkins Glen State Park, Watkins Glen, Schuyler County, New York.
+Picture and story ©Andrew N Dierks

 Up Next: Wet Rocks One #14118